awncorp/test-auto/README.md

 The code examples documented can be automatically evaluated (evaled) and returned using a callback you provide for further testing.
-Because the code examples are returned as [Test::Auto::Try](https://metacpan.org/pod/Test%3A%3AAuto%3A%3ATry) objects, this makes capturing and testing exceptions simple, for example:
+Because the code examples are returned as `Test::Auto::Try` objects (see [Data::Object::Try](https://metacpan.org/pod/Data%3A%3AObject%3A%3ATry)), this makes capturing and testing exceptions simple, for example:

     my $subtests = $test->subtests;